Rusty Brooks: Professional wrestling career

 Koski was trained by "Gentleman" Jim Isler and Boris Malenko.
 Brooks made his wrestling debut in Buddy Gilbert's World Wrestling Association against Steve Brody on October 31, 1982.

 Within two years, he signed with the World Wrestling Federation (WWF) and was used extensively on WWF Championship Wrestling against Tony Parisi, André the Giant, Junkyard Dog and Ricky Steamboat.
 In 1985 Brooks had a nationally televised match with WWF World Champion Hulk Hogan.
 On television he also faced then World Tag Team Champions Barry Windham and Mike Rotunda and The British Bulldogs.
 In the WWF, Brooks primarily played a heel jobber (a wrestler who was used to make the top stars look good).
 Brooks often teamed with fellow preliminary wrestlers Steve Lombardi, Barry O, and Mr. X in tag team competition, and Brooks also scored upset wins over his former partners.

 After leaving the WWF in late 1985, he competed on the independent circuit in Florida, including a stint in International Championship Wrestling (ICW) as Super Duper Mario.
 He spent the next decade in various independent promotions, where he won several tag team titles with Dr. Red Roberts, Matt Otto, Jumbo Baretta, "Pretty Boy" Aldo Lane (Ricky Santana), Soulman Alex G and Gangrel.
 In 1986, he worked for Championship Wrestling from Florida in 1986.
 From 1986 to 1987, he competed in Florida for Global Championship Wrestling, capturing the Global tag team title with Jumbo Baretta from Dean and Joe Malenko.
 Brooks and Baretta were managed by wrestling veteran Ox Baker and later Boris Malenko.
 They feuded with The Soul Patrol and Malenko brothers.

-In December 1988, Brooks returned to the WWF, teaming with Iron Mike Sharpe losing Demolition on WWF Superstars and lost to Jake Roberts on WWF Wrestling Challenge.
+In December 1988, Brooks returned to the WWF, teaming with Iron Mike Sharpe losing to Demolition on WWF Superstars and also losing to Jake Roberts on WWF Wrestling Challenge.

 In 1991, he competed in Herb Abrams's Universal Wrestling Federation where he had matches with B. Brian Blair and Bam Bam Bigelow.

 He later wrestled for Future of Wrestling (FOW), where he won the heavyweight and hardcore titles around 2000.
 He was named "Wrestler of the Year" by FOW.
 In 2001, he began teaming with Bobby Brooks as The Brooks and later The Masked Assassins in FOW and the Independent Professional Wrestling Association.
 In 2002, he went to Peru with FOW as they were doing a tour there.
 During his time in southern Florida, he also faced Hack Meyers, Barry Horowitz, and Greg "The Hammer" Valentine before his retirement in 2002.

 On July 31, 2004, Brooks refereed a match during the HCW Incredible 8 Tournament in Davie, Florida.
 He called a bout between his son, Jeff "J-Dawg" Brooks and Jimmy Rave.
 On February 4, 2006, he was honored by Nick Mayberry with an HCW Award, along with three other Florida wrestlers.

 He returned to wrestling in 2009 and competed in the independent circuit in Florida.
 He wrestled his last match in 2013.